Preventing Value Function Collapse in Ensemble {Q}-Learning by Maximizing Representation Diversity: Maximizing Diversity in Ensemble-Based Deep Q-Learning

-The work in this paper starts from the conjecture that high representation similarity between neural networks in an ensemble-based Q-learning technique correlates to poor performance.
-To empirically verify our hypothesis, we trained a MaxminDQN agent with two neural networks on the Catcher environment~\cite{gym-games} for about 3000 episodes ($5\times10^6$ training steps) and calculated the CKA similarity with a linear kernel after every 500 episodes.
-The training graph along with the CKA similarity heatmaps can be seen in~\Cref{fig:high_sim_low_perf}.
+The work in this paper starts from the conjecture that high representation similarity between neural networks in an ensemble-based {Q}-learning technique correlates to poor performance.
+To empirically verify our hypothesis, we trained a MaxminDQN agent with two neural networks on the Catcher environment~\citep{gym-games} for about 3000 episodes ($5\times10^6$ training steps) and calculated the CKA similarity with a linear kernel after every 500 episodes.
+The training graph along with the CKA similarity heatmaps are shown in~\Cref{fig:high_sim_low_perf}.
 Notably at episode 500 (heatmap A) and episode 2000 (heatmap C), the representation similarity between neural networks is low but the average return is relatively high.
 In contrast, at episode 1000 (heatmap B) and episode 3000 (heatmap D) the representation similarity is highest but the average return is lowest.